w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** Where an image and text are both contained in a single link anchor, the image should be treated as decorative -- even though it functions as part of the link.
-(If the image contains additional information that's pertinent to the link, that's different; see example 3 in that case.) [@@ ABL - I'm unclear on why the following sentence is included or how it fits.
-06-May 2014] Another example of this technique can be found under [decorative images](../decorative/).
+**Note:** Where an image and text are both contained in a single link anchor, the image should be treated as decorative, although it functions as part of the link, unless it contains additional information that is pertinent to the link (see example 3).
+Another example of this technique can be found under [decorative images](decorative.html).

 {::nomarkdown}
 <%= notes_end %>